 - Answer requests and provide detailed information and analyses.

-Survey results imply that Data Processors put a diverse skill set to use.
-Most notably, skills in Microsoft Excel, Data Processing, Customer Service, and Microsoft Word are correlated to pay that is above average.
-Skills that pay less than market rate include Typing and Microsoft Office.
-Most people experienced in Data Entry also know Microsoft Excel and Customer Service.
+Skills in Data Processing, Microsoft Excel, Customer Service and Microsoft Office are correlated to pay that is above average.
+Skills that pay less than market rate include Data Entry.

 Pay Difference by Location

 Employees with Data Processor in their job title in Houston, Texas earn an average of 20.0% more than the national average.
 These job titles also find higher than average salaries in Chicago, Illinois (10.1% more) and Minneapolis, Minnesota (6.5% more).
 The lowest salaries can be found in Spokane, Washington (21.3% less), Las Vegas, Nevada (13.4% less) and Dallas, Texas (4.5% less).

 This data is based on 2,696 survey responses.